-The following article is based on an AHP webinar presented March 16, 2016, by Jessica Harrington, president of the Harrington Agency, and Michael J. Burton, associate vice president of the Sidney Kimmel Cancer Center Office of Institutional Advancement.
+The following article is based on the webinar "A Multi-Channel Approach to Annual Giving," presented by Jessica Harrington, president of the Harrington Agency, and Michael J. Burton, associate vice president of the Sidney Kimmel Cancer Center Office of Institutional Advancement.